werner-scholtz/kalender/README.md

     // Once this function completes the calendar will rebuild.
   },
   onDateTapped: (date) {
-    // The date is the date that was tapped. see example for use case.
+    // The date is the date header that was tapped. see example for use case.
   },
 );
 ```